argonne-lcf/user-guides/docs/polaris/compiling-and-linking/compiling-and-linking-overview.md

 ```
 Further documentation and options are available via `man cc` and similar.

-## Compilers
+## Compilers provided by Cray Programming Environments

 The default programming environment on Polaris is currently `NVHPC`.
-The `GNU` compilers are available.
-In the current early user environment, the following sequence of `module` commands can be used to switch to the `GNU` programming environment (gcc, g++, gfortran) and also have `NVIDIA` compilers available in your path.
+The `GNU` compilers are available via another programming environment.
+The following sequence of `module` commands can be used to switch to the `GNU` programming environment (gcc, g++, gfortran) and also have `NVIDIA` compilers available in your path.

 ```
-module swap PrgEnv-nvhpc PrgEnv-gnu module load nvhpc module swap PrgEnv-nvhpc PrgEnv-gnu
+module swap PrgEnv-nvhpc PrgEnv-gnu module load nvhpc-mixed
 ```
-This process of switching to the `GNU` programming environment is expected to be streamlined during the early user phase.

 The compilers invoked by the Cray MPI wrappers are listed for each programming environment in the following table.